M4nw3l/pythonista-jscore-runtime/README.md

 context.eval_module_source(moduleSourceCode, './optional/path/to/virtal-name.js')
 context.eval_module_file("./path/to/module/index.js")
 ```

 ### context.js accessor
 A `javascript_context` provides a `js` property which allows access to the javascript contexts global object in a 'python-esque' interface.
 Most simple python values may be retrieved and set through this accessor.
-It follows JavaScript access rules and can;t disobey them.
-E.g. Setting a const value fails with an exception.
+It follows JavaScript access rules, and cannot subvert them, e.g. setting a const value fails with an exception.
 All read/write variables may otherwise be set and manipulated.

 ```python
 context.js.number = 10